Dimension-free Bounds for Covariance Estimation with Tensor-Train Structure: Main results

 The main drawback of Theorem~\ref{theorem: Sigma estimator performance} is the requirements $\sigma_J(\ttm_1(\cR(\Sigma))) \gtrsim\Vert \Sigma \Vert \sqrt{\ttr_2^2(\Sigma) \ttr_3^2(\Sigma) / n}$ and $n \gtrsim \ttr_2^2(\Sigma) \ttr_3^2(\Sigma)$.
 Indeed, the theory of tensor estimation by SVD-based algorithms developed in~\citep{zhang2018tensor, tang2025revisit} suggests that the minimax error can be achieved under condition

 and there is strong evidence that the power $3/8$ in the above inequality can not be taken smaller for any polynomial-time algorithm~\citep{barak2016noisy,hopkins2015tensor,zhang2018tensor,luo2024tensor,diakonikolas2023statistical}.
-However, minimax bounds under conditions of the type~\eqref{eq: zhang conditions} were established for \textit{homoscedastic} noise $\widehat{\cE}$, i.e. when entries of $\widehat{\cE}$ are i.i.d.
-Roughly speaking, the estimation error of the singular subspaces corresponds to the impact of the term $\ttm_1(\cE)^\top \ttm_1(\cE)$ in the decomposition
+However, minimax bounds under conditions of the type~\eqref{eq: zhang conditions} were established when entries of $\widehat{\cE}$ are i.i.d.
+Roughly speaking, the estimation error of the singular subspaces corresponds to the impact of the term $\ttm_1(\cE) \ttm_1(\cE)^\top$ in the decomposition